balos1/sundials/doc/arkode/guide/source/ARKStep_c_interface/User_callable.rst

 .. c:function:: int ARKStepSetMaxStepsBetweenJac(void* arkode_mem, long int msbj)

-   Specifies the maximum number of time steps to wait before recomputation of the Jacobian or recommendation to update the preconditioner.
+   Specifies the frequency for recomputing the Jacobian or recommending a preconditioner update.

    **Arguments:**
       * *arkode_mem* -- pointer to the ARKStep memory block.
-      * *msbj* -- maximum number of time steps between Jacobian or preconditioner updates (default is 50).
+      * *msbj* -- the Jacobian recomputation or preconditioner update frequency.

    **Return value:**
       * *ARKLS_SUCCESS* if successful.